Yao228/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 100-print_comb3.c Write a program that prints all possible different combinations of two digits.

 File 101-print_comb4.c Write a program that prints all possible different combinations of three digits.

+File 102-print_comb5.c Write a program that prints all possible combinations of two two-digit numbers.